unswsecsoc/constitution/README.md

 ## Annual General Meetings
     4.1 There shall be one (1) Annual General meeting every calendar year.
     4.2 Notice in the form of an agenda for the Annual General Meeting shall be no less than seven (7) days, and is to be:
-      4.2.1 Given in writing to Arc;
+      4.2.1 Given in writing to Arc; and
       4.2.2 Given in writing to all club members, or upon approval by Arc displayed in a way that will guarantee an acceptable level of exposure among club members.
     4.3 Quorum for the Annual General Meeting shall be fifteen (15) members or one half of the club membership, whichever is the lesser.
 This is based on the membership list at the time that notice of the meeting is given.
     4.4 At an Annual General Meeting: